molte/simple_equation_solver/README.md

 Simple equation solver
 ======================

-The EquationSystem class present in `equation_system.rb` is able to solve a system of n first-degree equations with n unknown variables.
+The EquationSystem class present in `lib/equation_system.rb` is able to solve a system of n first-degree equations with n unknown variables.

 Requirements: